LNshuti/gre-ai-buddy/README.md

 The backend code is from Nat Friedman's Openplayground repo.

+# Join the GREE AI Study Buddy Waitlist!

+Thank you for your interest in the GREE AI Study Buddy project!
+We are excited to bring you an AI-powered study tool for GRE preparation.

+To receive updates and be notified when the product is complete by the end of June, please sign up for the waitlist by providing your email address [here](https://forms.gle/2Whn1mK3H3rKn1mV9).

+Rest assured that your email address will only be used to send updates regarding the GREE AI Study Buddy project.

+We appreciate your support and can't wait to help you excel in the GRE!

 ## Coming Soon!

 <div class="row" style="display: flex; justify-content: space-between; align-items: center;>